Gates Bar-B-Q: Founded

 Gates Bar-B-Q is a Kansas City original family restaurant that started in 1946.
 It has grown from a single storefront at 19th and Vine to a family of six up-to-date restaurants throughout the Kansas City metropolitan area.
 This neighborhood saw the rise of the famous Henry Perry restaurant as well as the 18th & Vine Jazz District.
 Gates was founded by George and Arzelia Gates, their three children (Winnifred, Gwendolyn, and Ollie), and the cook, Arthur Pinkard, who had been a cook for Perry.

 In popular culture

 Gate's Bar-B-Q is featured prominently in the lyrics and video of rapper Tech N9ne's song "O.G."
 The title and cover of the 2010 album the song is featured on, The Gates Mixed Plate, make further references to the restaurant.
 Tech N9ne has also referred to Ollie Gates in numerous songs over his career.

 Gates and Sons is referenced in lyrics for Sir Mix-a-Lot's song "A Rapper's Reputation" from the 1992 album Mack Daddy.

+The fourth season of the Apple TV+ comedy Ted Lasso began filming on July 21, 2025, with a photo of the main cast seated at Gate's in Midtown Kansas City.